akchildren/rust-learning/Docs/KEYWORDS.md

 Useful terminoligies when speaking in coding lingo to those who are very litteral.

 * **Synonymous**: having the same meaning as another word or phrase in the same language
+* **Arbitrary**: based on random choice or personal whim, rather than any reason or system.
 * **Function Expression**: Function return value/ term.
 * **Function Statement**: `instructions` that perform some action and do not return a value.
 * **Unsigned Integer**: Possitive Integer (Can only be positive)